cappuchinese/Intro-Java/src/main/java/section1_intro/part1_language_basics/Readme.md

 Some technical tips:

-- To perform String comparisons, use `stringOne.compareTo("stringTwo")`.
+- To perform String comparisons, use `stringOne.equals("stringTwo")`.
 - To convert a String to an Integer, use `Integer.parseInt(String)`.
 Command-line arguments are in a String array, so any numeric values will need to be converted.
 - To round a number, use `NumberFormat`.
 Here is an example: